NoraTomas/TDT4242/README.md

 # How to run the project

-To run this project you need to have Django , Python and PyCharm installed.
+To run this project you need to have Django, Python 3.6.x and pip installed.
+The recommended IDE is PyCHarm.
-Open the project in PyCharm, and install the needed dependencies.
+Once you have cloned the repo and opened the project in PyCharm, you are ready to install the needed dependencies.

+Make sure pip is available in the terminal, if it is not, you probably need to add Python Scripts to your path, for example:

+C:\Users\YourUserName\AppData\Local\Programs\Python\Python36-32\Scripts

+After everything is properly installed you can run the command:

+pip install -r requirements.txt to install the dependencies.

+We are aware that this process can be a bit cumbersome, so do not hesitate to contact us if you need help!
+We can also (if we have not already) arrange meeting times, so you can run the project from our computers with the correct setup.

 Next, in the command line, run the following commands:
  - "python manage.py makemigrations"